polyvariant/better-tostring/README.md

 ## Roadmap

-- Ignore classes that inherit `toString` from a type that isn't `Object`
+- Ignore classes that inherit `toString` from a type that isn't `Object` (#34)
-- Add a way of overriding default behavior (blacklisting/whitelisting certain classes) - probably via an annotation in an extra dependency
-- Potentially ignore value classes
+- Potentially ignore value classes (#19)

-If you have ideas for improving the plugin, feel free to create an issue and I'll consider making it happen :)
+If you have ideas for improving the plugin, feel free to create an issue and we'll consider making it happen :)

+## Customization?

+_tl;dr there is none._

+The plugin makes certain assumptions about what is a _better_ `toString`.
+We aim for a useful and reasonably verbose description of the data type, which could make it easier to find certain issues with your tests (mismatching values in a field) or see the labels in debug logs.

+We also want the plugin to become minimal in the implementation and easy to use (plug & play), without lots of configuration options, so the representation of the data types will not be customizable. **The format may change over time without prior notice**, so you shouldn't rely on the exact representation (as is the case with any `toString` methods), but any changes in behavior will be communicated in the release notes.

+If you need a different `toString`, we suggest that you implement one yourself.
+You may also want to look at [pprint](https://github.com/com-lihaoyi/PPrint).

 ## Maintainers